fortinet/github-action-version-pr/README.md

 | 4    | both action input *pr-title* and *pr-template-uri* are empty | look for node value *pull-request.title* in the *.github/workflows/templates/version-pr.yml* |
 | 5    | condition 3, or 4 met but *.github/workflows/templates/version-pr.yml* doesn't exist | '' (empty string) |

-In some situations, even though the `assignees`, `reviewers`, or `labels` have been set in the pre-configuratioin template, it can still be able to unset them by providing `,` (a single comma) as the value for their corresponding action input.
+In some situations, even though the `assignees`, `reviewers`, or `labels` have been set in the pre-configuration template, it can still be able to unset them by providing `,` (a single comma) as the value for their corresponding action input.

 However, if `title` or `description` is set in the pre-configuration template, they cannot be reset to '' (emtpy string).
 ## Support